EmelineFavreau/Analysing-CVID-HPO/README.txt

 # Set up
 common.R: list all dependencies

-# Clean data:
-00-data_cleaning.R: input lab values as HPO, exclude records that do not match analysis design
+# Clean data by inputting lab values as HPO, excluding records that do not match analysis design

 # For primary analyses:
 01-epidemiology_table.R: count patients for age, sex, CVID presentations